Symphony No. 1 (Price)

-The Symphony in E minor is the first symphony written by the American composer Florence Price.
+The Symphony No. 1 in E minor is the first symphony written by the American composer Florence Price.
 The work was completed in 1932 and was first performed by the Chicago Symphony Orchestra under the conductor Frederick Stock in June 1933.
 The piece was Price's first full-scale orchestral composition and was the first symphony by a Black woman to be performed by a major American orchestra.

 Background

 The symphony was composed between January 1931 and early 1932 while Price recovered from a broken foot.
 In February 1932, Price entered the symphony in the Rodman Wanamaker Competition, in addition to three other concert works that she composed.
 While all of Price's entries received recognition, her Symphony in E minor won the first place $500 prize for a symphonic work.
 The award brought Price national recognition and caught the attention of the conductor Frederick Stock of the Chicago Symphony Orchestra.
 Stock later premiered the symphony with the Chicago Symphony Orchestra on 15 June 1933 at the Auditorium Theatre, Chicago.

 In this symphony, Price calls upon multiple sources of inspiration from both the Western classical tradition and Black musical idioms.
 Most obvious is her replacement of the conventional third-movement scherzo with a Juba dance, but similarly the influence of African-American spirituals can be heard in many of the pentatonic themes used throughout the work.
 Additionally, Price drew inspiration from Antonín Dvořák’s Symphony No. 9 in E minor, “From the New World”, with Rae Linda Brown noting that:

 Dvořák’s “New World” Symphony and the spiritual inspiration of Coleridge-Taylor were creative influences on Price’s work. … an examination of Price’s symphony reveals that she had thoroughly studied Dvorak’s score as well.
 To judge from its overall content, formal organisation, orchestration, and spirit, she seems to have taken quite personally the Bohemian composer’s directive to create a national composition.